justinribeiro/blog-pwa/hugo/content/chronicle/2020-10-29-halloween-projector-windows-chromecast.md

 ---
 title: "Spooky Windows with Projectors and a Chromecast"
-description: "The kids wanted something different for Halloween so using spare parts it's time to make some projection windows."
+description: "With trick-o-treat a non-starter the kids needed something a little different for Halloween.
+Using spare parts around the shop it's time to make some projection windows."
 date: 2020-10-29T12:56:00-07:00
 featureimage: '<figure aria-label="media" role="group" itemscope="" itemprop="associatedMedia" itemtype="http://schema.org/ImageObject">
   <picture>